pandas-dev/pandas/doc/source/text.rst

 .. _text.string_methods:

-Series is equipped with a set of string processing methods that make it easy to operate on each element of the array.
+Series and Index are equipped with a set of string processing methods that make it easy to operate on each element of the array.
 Perhaps most importantly, these methods exclude missing/NA values automatically.
-These are accessed via the Series's ``str`` attribute and generally have names matching the equivalent (scalar) built-in string methods:
+These are accessed via the ``str`` attribute and generally have names matching the equivalent (scalar) built-in string methods:

 .. ipython:: python